ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WebTransport session.
 For example, a client might choose to send datagrams or flow control updates before receiving any response from the server.

+## Subprotocol Negotiation

+WebTransport over HTTP/2 offers a subprotocol negotiation mechanism, similar to TLS Application-Layer Protocol Negotiation Extension (ALPN) {{?RFC7301}}; the intent is to simplify porting pre-existing protocols that rely on this functionality.

+The user agent MAY include a `WebTransport-Subprotocols-Available` header field in the CONNECT request, enumerating the possible subprotocols.
+If the server receives such a header, it MAY include a `WebTransport-Subprotocol` field in a successful (2xx) response.
+If it does, the server MUST include a single subprotocol from the client's list in that field.
+Servers MAY reject the request if the client did not include a suitable subprotocol.

+Both `WebTransport-Subprotocols-Available` and `WebTransport-Subprotocol` are Structured Fields {{!RFC8941}}. `WebTransport-Subprotocols-Available` is a List of Tokens, and `WebTransport-Subprotocol` is a Token.
+The token in the `WebTransport-Subprotocol` response header field MUST be one of the tokens listed in `WebTransport-Subprotocols-Available` of the request.
+The semantics of individual token values is determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.

 ## Flow Control

 Flow control governs the amount of resources that can be consumed or data that